-George Washington The Mostly Highly Ranked American General
+George Washington – The Most Highly Ranked American General

-During the Civil War, Gen. Ulysses S Grant was given command over the Armed Forces to a degree almost as broad as George Washington had been given.
-His specific rank after the war was General Of The Army.
-Several others, including Gen. Sheridan and Gen. Sherman eventually held this rank as well.
-They were considered to be four-star generals.
+During the Civil War, Gen. Ulysses S. Grant was given command over the Armed Forces to a degree almost as broad as George Washington had been given.
+His specific rank after the war was General of the Army.
+Several others, including Gen. Sheridan and Gen. Sherman, eventually held this rank as well.
+They were considered to four-star generals.

-During World War II, the rank of “General Of The Army” was revived and granted to Gen. Eisenhower.
-Gen. George Marshall, Douglas MacArthur, ‘Hap’ Arnold And Omar Bradley also received this ring. they were considered to be five-star generals.
+During World War II, the rank “General of the Army” was revived and granted to Gen. Eisenhower.
+Gen. George Marshall, Douglas MacArthur, ‘Hap’ Arnold And Omar Bradley also received this ring.
+They were considered five-star generals.

 There had always been a bit of controversy regarding the actual rank held by Gen. George Washington.
 When he was appointed by the second Continental Congress, they said:

 “We, reposing special trust and confidence in your patriotism, valor, conduct, and fidelity, do, by these presents, constitute and appoint you to be General and Commander in chief, of the army of the United Colonies, and of all the forces now raised, or to be raised, by them, and of all others who shall voluntarily offer their service, and join the said Army for the Defense of American liberty, and for repelling every hostile invasion thereof.”

 Although they did not use the specific title, it is clear that their intent was to place George Washington in a rank above any other officer.
 The terminology changed over the years.
 Military historians engaged in vigorous debate about the subject of whether to consider George Washington the mostly highly ranked American General.

 At the time of our Bicentennial, Pres.
 Gerald Ford signed an act that not only named George Washington the mostly highly ranked American General but also specified that “no officer of the United States Army should outrank Lieutenant General George Washington on the Army list.”